puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

     facter ipaddress

-From this point on you can either follow along with the website or with the PDF, whichever works best for you.

 ## Exploring the lvmguide Class

-Let’s take a high level look at what the `lvmguide` class does for us.
-In your terminal you're going to want to `cd` into the modules directory:
+To understand what the `lvmguide` class does, take a look under the hood.
+In your terminal, use the `cd` command to navigate to the module directory.
+(Remember, `cd` for 'change directory.')

 	cd /etc/puppetlabs/puppet/modules

-Next, using `vim`, `nano`, or a text editor of your choice, open up the `init.pp` manifest.
-Type the following command in you terminal:
+Next, using the `vim` or `nano` text editor, open the `init.pp` manifest.
+(While we've configured `vim` to use some nice formatting an syntax highlighting features, `nano` may be more straight-forward if you're not used to working through a terminal.
+Whenever we ask you to open a file on the Learning VM, feel free to use whichever  editor you feel most comfortable with.)

 	nano lvmguide/manifests/init.pp

-{% aside %}
-We will learn more detailed information about each of these concepts in future quests.
-However, this is a leading example of how a few lines of Puppet code can automate a relatively complex task.
-{% endaside %}

 {% highlight puppet %}
 class lvmguide (